 The House system and School Council

 The school is dividing into four houses, (Andrew, Patrick, George, David,) each are filled equally with children from years Reception to Year 6.
 Children earn points for their house through a reward system which is linked to both the school’s values as well as to the Christian values embedded at the heart of our teaching.
 Children are encouraged to take on positions of responsibility within HTP, including becoming members of “School Council” and “Sports Captains”.
-House sports are both SMSC at Holy Trinity 2017 inclusive and competitive.
+House sports are both inclusive and competitive.
 “Sports Captains” champion an individual sport and are selected for their leadership skills and passion for their sport.

 “Playground Ambassadors” are chosen to help children who find playtimes challenging and will organise group games which are inclusive for all.
 KS2 children can undertake the role of “Office Angels”.
 Our “Office Angels” support our administrative staff in the school office and will help deliver messages, guide visitors and answer the telephones.
 The “Eco Group” help keep our school environment tidy with their litter picking duties and environmentally friendly by switching off lights and closing windows and doors.